mitre-attack/attack-navigator/help.md

     (serif, sans-serif, and monospace) of the exported render.
 </p><br>
 <p>
-    Unlike in previous versions of the Navigator, in ATT&CK Navigator Version {{nav_version}} text size is automatically calculated to optimize readability.
+    Unlike in previous versions of the Navigator, in ATT&CK Navigator Version 4.4 text size is automatically calculated to optimize readability.
 </p>